Dominique Warluzel: Education

 Dominique Warluzel attended the Institut Florimont from 1965 to 1977 until he obtained his type-B federal maturity diploma (Latin).
 From 1974 to 1977, Warluzel studied theatre with actor and professor Michel Cassagne at the Conservatoire de Musique de Genève.
 He went on to attend the University of Geneva, where he obtained his law degree in 1981.
 Waruvel passed the bar exam in April 1983.

 While in school Warluzel played table tennis and in 1969, won a junior Geneva table tennis championship title.
 He was later awarded the title of Swiss Junior Team Champion in 1972 while playing for Hugo Urchetti's Silver Star.
 Warluzel also held a black belt in jujutsu.

 Career

 Legal career

 After passing the bar exam in April 1983 Warluzel began working at Poncet, Turrettini, Amaudruz, & Neyroud, where he started as a trainee.
 Over time he became a full employee and later partner of the firm, staying at the business until 1990.

 In 1983 Warluzel defended Édouard Bois-de-Chesne, who abducted the daughter of French author Frédéric Dard.
 He went on to litigate other criminal cases such as the Banque cantonale de Genève case.
 He also served as the lawyer for actors such as Isabelle Adjani, Christopher Lambert, and Henri Verneuil, and in 1996 the Bonnant Warluzel & associés law firm with Marc Bonnant.
+In 2002, he defended ambassador Peter Friederich in a case of money-laundering.